 - Treat the underlying mental health.
 If depression, anxiety, or substance use is hollowing out the network, that is what gets treated first.
 Therapy, medication when warranted, and lifestyle scaffolding.

 - Find one community that meets in person.
 Faith, fitness, parenting, recovery, neighborhood, hobby.
-The data does not care which.
-It cares that something recurs and includes you.
+Any of these works.
+What matters is that it recurs and includes you.

 Key Takeaways